U.S. working to designate Muslim Brotherhood a terrorist group: White House

 Sisi, who ousted President Mohamed Mursi of the Muslim Brotherhood in 2013 and was elected president the following year, has overseen a crackdown on Islamists as well as liberal opposition in Egypt.

+The proposal to declare the group a terrorist organization set off a debate within Trump’s national security team, the senior U.S. official said.

-White House national security adviser John Bolton and Secretary of State Mike Pompeo support the designation but officials at the Pentagon and elsewhere have been opposed and have been seeking more limited action, the senior official said.
+White House national security adviser John Bolton and Secretary of State Mike Pompeo support the designation but officials at the Pentagon and elsewhere have been opposed and want more limited action, the senior official said.

 The Brotherhood, which estimates its membership at up to 1 million people, came to power in Egypt’s first modern free election in 2012, a year after long-serving autocrat Hosni Mubarak was toppled in a popular uprising.
 But the movement is now banned and thousands of its supporters and much of its leadership have been jailed.

+Daniel Benjamin, former State Department coordinator for counterterrorism who now teaches at Dartmouth College, called the move mystifying.
+He said the State Department had considered the designation in 2017 but came to the conclusion there was no basis for doing so.

+Benjamin said domestic political consideration could be at play with Trump facing re-election in 2020.
+“There is no question that there has been an effort to meet the appetites of Trump’s very Islamophobic base,” he said.

-The Egyptian government blamed the organization for a 2013 suicide bomb attack on a police station that killed 16 people.
+The Egyptian government blamed the Muslim Brotherhood organization for a 2013 suicide bombing at a police station that killed 16 people.
 The Brotherhood condemned that attack and denies using violence.

 Some conservative and anti-Muslim activists have argued for years that the Brotherhood, which was founded in Egypt in 1928 and sought to establish a worldwide Islamic caliphate by peaceful means, has been a breeding ground for terrorists.